Sbagni/Mission-to-mars/README.md

-In this assignment, I build a web application that scrapes various websites for data related to Mission to Mars and displays the information in a single HTML page.
-The following outlines what I did.
+In this assignment, we build a web application that scrapes various websites for data related to Mission to Mars and displays the information in a single HTML page.
+The following outlines what we did.

 ![mission_to_mars](https://github.com/Sbagni/Mission-to-mars/blob/master/mission_mars.png)

 **Scraping**

-Finished the initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.

-Created a Jupyter Notebook file called `mission_to_mars.ipynb` and used this to complete all of scraping and analysis tasks.
-The following outlines what I scraped.
+We used Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter for initial scraping.Created a Jupyter Notebook file called `mission_to_mars.ipynb` and used this to complete all of scraping and analysis tasks.
+The following outlines what we scraped.

 **NASA Mars News**